-$^{^{2}}$ It should be noted that the Greenhouse-Geisser Psychometrika paper does not include proofs for the
+The Importance of the Greenhouse-Geisser Paper for its Time

+Greenhouse, S. W., & Geisser, S. (1959).
+On methods in the analysis of profile data.
+Psychometrika, 24, 95-112.

-As hinted at in the beginning of this note, the Greenhouse-Geisser paper was important for the analysis of profile data in an era when computation was rather primitive and done without electronic computers.
-The mixed model for multiple groups assuming compound symmetry leads to an analysis-ofvariance table that was well within the numerical capabilities of the mechanical calculators of the time.
+3622 citations in Google Scholar as of 4/1/2016 The Greenhouse-Geisser paper was important for the analysis of profile data in an era when computation was rather primitive and done without electronic computers.

+The mixed model for multiple groups assuming compound symmetry leads to an analysis-of-variance table that was well within the numerical capabilities of the mechanical calculators of the time.

 More importantly, the various tests could be modified to mitigate the effects of having to make the compound symmetry assumption.

+How Profile Data May be Analyzed Today

+Greenhouse, S. W., & Geisser, S. (1959).
+On methods in the analysis of profile data.
+Psychometrika, 24, 95-112.

-As is now well-known to anyone taking an applied multivariate analysis class (based, for example, on a text like Johnson and Wichern, Applied Multivariate Statistical Analysis), profile analysis can be done in an alternative manner with various multivariate analysis-of-variance techniques on difference scores.
+3622 citations in Google Scholar as of 4/1/2016 As is now well-known to anyone taking an applied multivariate analysis class (based, for example, on a text like Johnson and Wichern, Applied Multivariate Statistical Analysis), profile analysis can be done in an alternative manner with various multivariate analysis-of-variance techniques on difference scores.

 This approach requires significant numerical effort involving sample variance-covariance matrices that soon becomes prohibitive without computers and currently available statistical routines (in SYSTAT, SPSS, R, and Matlab, for example).

+Greenhouse-Geisser is Still Relevant Today

+Greenhouse, S. W., & Geisser, S. (1959).
+On methods in the analysis of profile data.
+Psychometrika, 24, 95-112.

-There is still one very important use for the Greenhouse-Geisser approach even in the face of all the computational power now commonly available.
+3622 citations in Google Scholar as of 4/1/2016 There is still one important contemporary use for the Greenhouse-Geisser approach even in the face of all the computational power we now have available.

 This is where the number of individuals is less than the number of tests; in these instances, the multivariate procedures are impossible to carry out because the necessary degrees-of-freedom are zero or negative for some of the F-approximations.

 Examples of profile analysis data where subjects are fewer than the number of observation occasions, abound in neuroimaging analyses done using fMRI data.